 Headaches usually come and go and are nothing to worry about most of the times.
 But if it is causing turmoil in your daily activities, your life and work, then you should definitely get checked by a doctor.
 If not preventable, seeking medical care can help you at least manage the symptoms.

-Mostly people go for painkillers such as paracetamol whenever they experience headache.
+Mostly people go for painkillers such as paracetamol whenever they experience headaches.
 While medications such as aspirin and ibuprofen are effective when it comes to headaches, there are other alternatives that also help in relieving headaches.
 These include massage therapy, chiropractic, stress relieving activities, meditation, acupuncture and relaxation techniques.

 If you identify the triggers for your headache, try to avoid them.
 If you succeed in removing the trigger or cause of the headache and learn to manage it, it will help you in getting rid of the pain or at least reducing it